-The economy has been recovering gradually since March, and the rebound in real GDP should be strong enough to enable it to recover rapidly the ground lost in the first quarter.
+The economy has been recovering gradually since March, and the rebound in real GDP was strong enough in Q2 2020 to enable it to recover rapidly the ground lost in Q1.
 Yet the shock triggered by the pandemic and the ensuing lockdown measures has severely weakened some sectors (such as export-oriented industries), some corporates (notably micro-enterprises and SMEs) and some households (especially low-income earners).
 The central bank has cautiously eased credit conditions and the government has introduced a stimulus plan estimated at about 5 points of GDP for 2020.
-Public investment in infrastructure projects remains the instrument of choice, but direct support to corporates and households are also expected to boost private demand.
+Public investment in infrastructure projects remains the instrument of choice, but direct support to corporates and households is also expected to boost private demand.

-After plummeting during the strictest period of the lockdown in February, economic activity has gradually turned around since March.
-The contraction in real GDP was unprecedented in Q1 2020, down 9.8% on a quarterly basis (and -6.8% year-on-year) but the Q2 rebound should be strong enough to completely regain the ground that was lost.
+After plummeting during the period of the strictest lockdown in February, economic activity has gradually turned around since March.
+The contraction in real GDP was unprecedented in Q1 2020, down 9.8% on a quarterly basis (and -6.8% year-on-year) but the rebound in Q2 (+11.5% q/q and +3.2% y/y) was strong enough to completely regain the ground that was lost.
 On this point, China stands apart from most of the other big economies.

 The turnaround observed over the past four months was mainly driven by a V-shaped rebound in industrial production and investment in public infrastructure and real estate.
 Even so, the economy has been hit be a severe shock that has left numerous scars.
 Certain sectors, notably those dependent on tourism and international demand, are still a long way from returning to normal.
 Although only temporary, the loss of corporate sales, jobs and household revenue will continue to strain domestic demand.
 Meanwhile, export prospects are darkened by the uncertain economic recovery in the developed countries and renewed tensions between China and the United States.
-Lastly, the risk of new outbreaks of the epidemic is hampering consumer behaviour1.
+Lastly, the risk of new outbreaks of the epidemic is hampering consumer behaviour.

-Consequently, our short-term growth forecasts continue to have major downside risks.
+Consequently, our short-term growth forecasts face downside risks.
 Inversely, they are firmly supported by the authorities' stimulus policies.
 Although the initial support package was relatively moderate, it has been gradually expanded and should keep pace with the economic recovery, even after the first rebound.